tigreteo/Hello-world/README.md

 # Hello-world
-Following he tutorial to using GitHub
+Following the tutorial to using GitHub